xmhubj/dimensions/Git/git-branching.md

 <img src="images/remote-branch.jpg" width="60%" height="60%"/>

 - Tracking branches
-> Tracking branches are local branches that have a direct relatioship to a remote branch.
+> Tracking branches are local branches that have a direct relationship to a remote branch.

--
+- The Perils of Rebasing
+> Do not rebase commits that exist outside your repository
+  - Duplicate commit logs can confuse people
+  - Reintroduce all those rebased commits back to central server.
+  - Commit log is a record of what actually happened or the story of how your project was made.